crowncodeman/pp-for-usa-developer/README.md

 ## 🎯 Purpose of Collaboration

+- My primary goal is to create meaningful value for both our families and our lives by collaborating on high-impact projects and securing long-term contracts with U.S. clients and companies.
+- The U.S. market offers great compensation and opportunities, but many companies require developers to be U.S. citizens or residents.
+By partnering with a qualified U.S. software engineer, we can meet these requirements and unlock more business potential.
-My primary goal is to create meaningful value for both our families and our lives by collaborating on high-impact projects and securing long-term contracts with U.S. clients and companies.
-Ultimately, I hope this partnership can evolve into building a new business together—whether it’s an IT consulting and development firm or launching our own innovative venture, such as an AI or blockchain service.
+- Ultimately, I hope this partnership can evolve into building a new business together—whether it’s an IT consulting and development firm or launching our own innovative venture, such as an AI or blockchain service.

 ---